rifatc/demo-mcp/README.md

      ```

 2. **get_kiis**
-   - **Description**: Retrieves the Key Investor Information Sheets (KIIS) for a specific campaign ID or SLUG.
+   - **Description**: Retrieves the Key Investor Information Sheets (KIIS) for a specific campaign ID or SLUG in markdown format.
    - **Input Schema**:
      ```json
      {